Gender pay gap

 In order to comply with our legal obligations, West Yorkshire Police will publish our figures annually on our website.
-The report for 2019 shows figures taken on the determined snap shot date of 31 March 2018.
-West Yorkshire Police’s full Gender Pay Gap Report for 2019, along with an overview of the action being taken to address our gap, can be accessed through the link below.
+West Yorkshire Police’s Gender Pay Gap Report, along with an overview of the action being taken to address our gap, can be accessed through the links below.

 Click here to access West Yorkshire Police’s full Gender Pay Gap Report for 2019, incorporating an overview of the action being taken to address our gap.
 (PDF)